 We tested the Acer Predator XB271HU, which is a 1440p IPS gaming monitor.
 There are many other variants of the Predator lineup which all support G-SYNC but with different sizes, panel types, resolutions, and refresh rates - a selection of which are listed in the table below.

 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 |Model||Size||Panel Type||Resolution||Native Refresh|

-The Acer Predator XB271HU is a high-end monitor with very good overall performance, especially for gaming (see our recommendations for the best gaming monitors and the best PC gaming monitors).
-However, it is far from perfect, especially when viewed in a dark room.
-While it is a good jack-of-all-trades, for specific uses there may be other monitors to consider.
+The Acer Predator XB271HU is a high-end monitor with very good overall performance, especially for gaming (see our recommendations for the best gaming monitors).
+However, it's far from perfect, especially when viewed in a dark room.
+While it's a good jack-of-all-trades, for specific uses there may be other monitors to consider.
 See our recommendations for the best monitors.